How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 7

-When you restart your Linux VM and realize that the shortcut you created in the desktop location does not work, you must enable it again and automatically mount it every time you restart your system.
+When you restart your Linux VM, the shortcut you created in the desktop location may disappear.
+If you find that it is not working, you need to enable it again.
+Thus, it would be best if you mounted it automatically every time you restart your system.

 sudo mount -f fuse.vmhgfs-fuse .host:/ /mnt/hgfs -o allow_other